N26

 A six seconds story

-For a global product used by millions of users, the app home screen plays a huge role setting the starting point of most of our financial journeys.
-That’s why it urges to address challenges such as helping users to feel in control over their finances, analysing spending habits, and finally getting informed about last-minute tasks.
+For a global product used by millions of users, N26 app home screen plays a crucial role in setting the starting point for most financial journeys.

-Taking it a step further and learning more about users’ financial issues, and their general questions around baking, we at N26 recently surveyed over 10,000 individuals across the U.S. and Europe.
+Digging deeper into users’ financial concerns and general questions about banking, we at N26 surveyed over 10,000 individuals across the U.S. and Europe.
+The findings were eye-opening.

-Our survey also found that 39% of Americans feel irritated or annoyed with their bank or banking services provider, and of that, 25% agree that it is because everything is so complicated.
+Our survey also showed that 39% of North Americans feel irritated or annoyed with their bank or banking service provider, and 25% of those said it’s because everything feels unnecessarily complicated.

 The challenge